w3c/wai-bcase/alt-version.md

 {% include box.html type="start" title="Summary" class="" %}
 {:/}

 This page provides succinct points for the business case for web accessibility.
-It links to more detailed information, supporting resources, and case studies.
+It includes examples and links to more detailed information, supporting resources, and case studies.

 {::nomarkdown}
 {% include box.html type="end" %}